 If a student does NOT have a DISABILITY of Speech, but the IEP committee has determined that the student needs speech services, those services can be reported as either a SPECIAL ED SERVICE or a SPECIAL ED RELATED SERVICE.

-Speech-Language Impairment (SLI) Supplemental: indicates the student is reported for four or more segments on the day of the count in a single area of disability and receives speech for less than the major portion of one of those segments.
+Speech-Language Impairment (SLI) Supplemental: indicates the student is reported for four or more segments on the day of the count in a single area of disability and receives speech during one of those segments.